 (1) The amounts shown in this column represent the grant date fair value of the stock awards granted to named executive officers in the years shown, computed in accordance with FASB ASC Topic 718.
-The fair value of stock award units is based on the closing price of our common stock on the New York Stock Exchange on the date of grant.
 Except as described below, the vesting of all of the awards represented in this column is subject to our meeting certain performance conditions.
-In accordance with the rules of the SEC, all of the figures in this column represent the value at the grant date based upon the probable outcome of the applicable performance conditions as of the grant date, such probable outcome determined with reference to the performance of the fiscal year preceding the grant.
+In accordance with the rules of the SEC, all of the figures in this column represent the value at the grant date based upon the probable outcome of the applicable performance conditions as of the grant date.
 The probable outcome of the applicable performance conditions associated with the 2010 awards resulted in the full value of such awards being reflected in this column.
-If the full value of the applicable awards for 2011 and 2009 were shown, rather than an amount based upon the probable outcome of the applicable performance conditions, then the amounts shown would have been:
+If the full value of the applicable awards for 2011 and 2009 were shown, rather than an amount based upon the probable outcome of the applicable performance conditions also the applicable performance conditions, then the amounts shown would have been: